chadtopaz/computational-linear-algebra/README.md

 * Ungrading
 * Flipped classroom style, including pre-class quizzes
+* An introductory half-week that gets students oriented to the course
 * Organization around weekly blocks of material
-* An introductory half-week that gets students oriented to the course
+* Substantial in-class small-group discussion

-To enable you to make easy and flexible use of the resources here, I have eliminated these elements ffrom this public-facing version of the course.
+To enable you to make easy and flexible use of the resources here, I have eliminated these elements from this public-facing version of the course.
+Essentially, what I am providing here is a core dump of materials I use.

 The course units are below.